seanbutler/3DWebTechCourse/_assignments/01-AssignmentSpecification.markdown

 ## Deliverables

-All the js, css and html files required also any assets, datafiles and scripts and instructions necessary to run the game on a local web server.
+GAME - All the js, css and html files required also any assets, datafiles and scripts necessary to run the game on a local web server like we use in the labs.

-A pdf document containing: A URL to the The WebGL/ThreeJS game deployed to the web.
+OVERVIEW.PDF - A pdf document containing: A URL to the The WebGL/ThreeJS game deployed to the web.
 Screen shots of key points and features in the game.
 Clearly labelled and explaining the feature being shown.

-Where you have used any assets, art, sounds, code from sources which you have not created yourself you must include a credits.txt with a clear list including links and licences.
+CREDITS.TXT - Where you have used any assets, art, sounds, code from sources which you have not created yourself you must include a credits.txt with a clear list including links and licences.

 The entire submission should be in a zip archive which unpacks to a directory named for the module code and your student ID number: UFCXXX-30-2_12345678.zip

 ## Assessment Criteria